fattyageboy/berthcare/design-documentation/design-system/components/navigation.md

 ### "Start with the user experience, then work backwards"

-Nurses don't think about navigation.
+caregivers don't think about navigation.
 They think about patients.

 So we built for patients, not navigation patterns.